Do Technical Indicators Actually Work? We Ran 856 Statistical Tests to Find Out

 - Regime filter: all days price is below 200 SMA

-Bonferroni survivors: 2 — and both are the same finding mirrored (TLT regime above/below SMA at 20d), consistent with bonds trending differently than equities, not evidence of the crossover signal itself predicting anything.
+Bonferroni survivors: 2 — and both are the same finding mirrored (TLT regime above/below SMA at 20d), not evidence of the crossover signal itself.

 The Golden Cross and Death Cross produced zero statistically significant tests after multiple comparison correction.
-This is consistent across all five assets and all four forward return horizons.
+Across all five assets and all four forward return horizons.

 SMA also had the highest raw Cohen’s d in the entire study — 0.862 — driven by the SMA regime-filter on SPY.
-But it failed Bonferroni correction, meaning the effect does not survive the multiple comparison threshold.
-The number of raw tests run creates enough chance hits to generate impressive-looking best-case numbers.
+But it failed Bonferroni correction, meaning the apparent effect is a multiple-comparison artifact.
+The number of raw tests creates enough chance hits to produce impressive-looking numbers.

 The Golden Cross is a myth.
 Death Cross is a myth.
 SMA crossovers do not predict returns.